adobrovolsky97/illuminar/README.md

 Illuminar provides a `illuminar()->dump(...$args)` function that can be used to dump variables to the illuminar screen.
 It is similar to the `dd` helper function, but it does not terminate the script execution.

+There is a blade directive `@illuminar(...$args)` that can be used to dump variables to the illuminar screen from blade templates.

 It is possible to add custom tags and colors to the dump, so it is easier to find it in the dump list.

 ```php